vanlang/Cezerin3/CONTRIBUTING.md

 - export defaults should be at the end of the file as refractor,
 - Using !important in sass is discouraged,
 - Can't have empty divs and use <> when required,
+- Props in components is best put on the very top except above useState hooks,
+- Always use interface without types when defining typescript,
 - Components and functions needed to be preditable and easily understood, and best follow code quality checkers and hears my definition, (Programming languages were created to make it easier for humans not for computers,